oliviaylee/oliviaylee.github.io/_pages/about.md

 My research interests span robotics, machine learning, and computer vision.
 I'm interested in enabling robots to *learn generalizable representations from diverse datasets*, and *refine them through interaction* for performing complex tasks in the real world.
 I'm especially interested in:
 1. **Representation learning from diverse data**: Extracting useful interaction priors from diverse human and robot data to facilitate robot learning.
 2. **Learning through interaction**: Enhancing precision, dexterity, and robustness via sample-efficient online interaction.
-3. **Robust manipulation and control**: Integrating adaptive control and perception with robot learning for robustness to dynamic changes.
+3. **Robust manipulation and control**: Scaling dexterous manipulation to challenging dynamic settings.
-4. **Human-robot collaboration**: Enabling robots to autonomously complete tasks while adapting to intermittent human feedback on the fly.
+4. **Human-robot collaboration**: Enabling robots to autonomously complete tasks while adapting to human feedback on the fly.

 If any of the above sounds interesting to you, I would love to hear from you!
 Feel free to reach me at oliviayl [at] stanford [dot] edu.